 A Guide to the Bizarre Landscape of the Bisti Badlands in New Mexico

 The Bisti/De-Na-Zin Wilderness area covers 45,000 acres of badlands, situated just south of Farmington, New Mexico.
 The area is a combination of two different prehistoric landscapes.

 Bisti (pronounced bis-tie) is a Navajo word meaning “a large area of shale hills.”
 It was once the prehistoric coastal swamp of an inland sea.
 At that time the landscape was lush and home to a very diverse group of flora and fauna.
 The 4,000 acre Bisti badlands area once included forests, small reptiles, dinosaurs and early mammals.
-Now a vast desert, the only record of this wet, diverse environment was left in the rocks and formations visitors see today.
+The vast desert’s rocks and formations are the only modern record of this wet, diverse environment.

 Preparing for Your Trip to the Bisti Badlands

-There are south and north access points to the Bisti Badlands, and different formations can be seen depending on where you enter.
-The park and various formations can best be seen in a couple of day trips from a campground.
+Different formations can be seen depending on whether you enter from the north or the south.
+A couple of day trips from a campground are the best way to see the various formations.
 The closest large town is Farmington which is about 40 miles north, and has a multitude of services.

 Be aware there are absolutely no services within the wilderness area.
 This means no facilities and more importantly, no water.
 With no shade and high temperatures in the summer, hikers must be very careful not to get into a dangerous situation.
 Park rangers also caution visitors to watch the weather carefully as it can change very quickly.
 Thunderstorms can subject hikers to lightning and flash floods.
 In wet conditions roads and trails become impassable.
 As this is a remote park, trails are primitive and are sometimes not marked.